Benjamin Abella

 Benjamin S. Abella is an American physician, emergency medicine practitioner, internist, academic and researcher.
-He is a Professor and Vice Chair of Research at University of Pennsylvania’s Department of Emergency Medicine.
-He directs the Center for Resuscitation Science and the Penn Acute Research Collaboration at the University.
+He is the system chair of Emergency Medicine at the Mount Sinai Health System in New York City.
+Previously, he was the William G. Baxt Professor and Vice Chair of Research at University of Pennsylvania's Department of Emergency Medicine and director of the Center for Resuscitation Science and the Penn Acute Research Collaboration at the University.
 He has participated in developing international CPR guidelines.

 Abella has published over 200 scholarly papers regarding cardiac arrest, myocardial perfusion, therapeutic hypothermia, CPR delivery and resuscitation.
-He is a fellow of European Resuscitation Council.
+He is a fellow of the American Heart Association and the European Resuscitation Council.

 Early life and education

-Abella was born and raised in Hyde Park, Chicago.
+Benjamin Abella was born and raised in Hyde Park, Chicago.
 His father, Isaac Abella, was a physics professor at the University of Chicago, and his mother, Mary Ann Abella, was a professor of Art at Chicago State University.
 He has one sibling, a sister Sarah Abella.
 In high school, Abella showed aptitude for science, placing 3rd nationally in the Westinghouse Science Talent Search.

 Abella completed his B.A. in Biochemistry from Washington University in St. Louis in 1992.
 He completed his M.Phil. in Genetics from the University of Cambridge in the following year.
 In 1998, Abella received his MD degree from Johns Hopkins School of Medicine.

 Career

 Abella joined University of Pennsylvania's Department of Emergency Medicine as an Assistant Professor in the early 2000s.
 In 2013, he was promoted to Associate Professor and to Professor in 2017.
 Along with academic appointments, he has also been involved with administrative responsibilities.
 From 2007 to 2017, he co-chaired the Hospital Clinical Emergencies Committee and was appointed as Vice Chair of Research at the Department of Emergency Medicine during this tenure.
 In 2016, he was appointed as Director of Center for Resuscitation Science and of Penn Acute Research Collaboration.

-Abella chaired the Council on Cardiopulmonary, Critical Care and Resuscitation for the American Heart Association from 2015 till 2017, and serves as the Co-Chair of the American Heart Association Resuscitation Science Symposium.
+Abella chaired the Council on Cardiopulmonary, Critical Care and Resuscitation for the American Heart Association from 2015 till 2017, and served as the Co-Chair of the American Heart Association Resuscitation Science Symposium from 2014 until 2022.
 He also served on the Obama campaign Medical Advisory Board.

 Abella has discussed cardiac arrest and his research work on Good Morning America, National Geographic, and other national media sources.
 He worked with Sanjay Gupta on the CNN documentary Cheating Death and is featured in Gupta's book of the same title.

+Abella currently serves as an emergency care consultant to the National Basketball Association and was appointed by Governor Josh Shapiro to the Pennsylvania Board of Medicine in 2023.
+In 2024, he was named the system chair of Emergency Medicine for the Mount Sinai Health System.